danielsaidi/website_danielsaidi/collections/_posts/2009/2009-05-25-get-the-week-number-of-a-date-in-csharp.md

 ---

 This post was written in 2009.
-Although the core logic hasn't changed since then, the implementation has.
+Although the logic hasn't changed since, the implementation has.
 For the lastest implementation, check out [NExtra]({{page.nextra}}) on GitHub.

 ## Background

-When working with the `DateTime` class, it's not that straightforward to calculate the week number for a certain date.
+When working with `DateTime`, it's not that straightforward to calculate the week number for a certain date.
 This post will present an easier approach than using `Globalization`.

-Note that this only works if the first weekday is Monday, the first week of a year is the one that includes the first Thursday and the last week of a year is the one that precedes the first week of the next year.
+Note that this only works if the first weekday is Monday, the first week of a year is the one that includes the first Thursday and the last week of a year precedes the first week of the next year.

-I found the original version of the function at Simen Sandelien's website.
+I found the original version of the function at Simen Sandelien's personal website.
 The site has disappeared since then, and since I have modified the code, I chose to publish it.

 ```csharp